Dixie – Adopted!!!

 born ~September 2016

 Meet Dixie!
 This beautiful Treeing Walker Coonhound is about 50lbs and is right where she should be.
-At only a year old, she still has some learning to do but is just crazy friendly to her doggy roommates!
+At only a year old, she has already learned ‘sit’ and ‘lay down’ and is just crazy friendly to her doggy roommates!

 Though she doesn’t currently live with cats, Dixie would probably be fine with the proper introductions.
 There were several kittens at the shelter and she seemed to be afraid of them.
 Dixie has several 4-legged roomies and LOVES playing!
 She tends to leave her much smaller housemates alone and gives all of the other dogs their space if they don’t want to play, so she’s proving to be able to pick up on cues and be respectful.
 Soft introductions to other dogs aren’t necessary and Dixie does very well at the dog park.
 When other pups aren’t joining into the fun and she really, really wants them to, that’s when you hear that bay howl!!

 Miss Dixie has never lived in a house before so it took some time for her to acclimate.
-She is now fully housebroken and tolerates her crate!
+She is now fully housebroken (except when it’s raining outside…) and the crate training has come along splendidly!
 No, she doesn’t love going into it, but she knows she has to when it’s time so she obeys.
 At night she gets the run of the house and usually picks the couch to sleep on, which works out really well for both teams.
-It’s when she knows that Foster Mom is still home and man-oh-man does she remind you that she’s in her crate!
-Gotta love that bay howl, no?
+It’s when she knows that Foster Mom is still home and she can’t see her – that’s when she protests.
+But if Mom is cleaning and cooking and Dixie is in her crate to keep her out of the way, she does great!

-If you have the stamina to take on a sweet, affectionate, energized hound, then Dixie is a great match.
+If you’re looking for a lazy-morning pup who is sweet, affectionate, and energized during the day, Dixie is a great match.
 She loves other dogs and will just make your heart melt at how much she wants to be near you, especially when spooked by unknown sounds outside.
 Hurry and adopt Dixie today!

 More pets »